- 2 cups (240 grams) Whole Wheat Pastry Flour

 This is the ultimate chocolate chunk cookie recipe.

-Level up a classic chocolate chip cookie by using dark chocolate and chopping it into chunks and using flaky salt on top!
+I level up a classic chocolate chip cookie by using dark chocolate and chopping it into chunks and using flaky salt on top!

 Get bites with large chocolate chunks and some with fine chocolate shreds.

 What makes these cookies so special is the mix of white and whole wheat pastry flour.